seatable/restic-backup-docker/README.md

 docker exec -it restic-backup restic stats
 ```

-In addition there are two easy to use command for backup and check.
-These are executed according the CRON schedule.
+Additionally, there are two simple commands for backup and checking consistency.
+These commands are also executed according to the CRON schedule.

-To execute a backup or the check the consistency manually, independent of the CRON, just run:
+To manually perform a backup or check consistency, independent of the CRON, run:

 ```bash
 docker exec -it restic-backup backup